fcunial/String-Kernel/README.md

 ### Configuration

-Please refer to the [libhugetlbfs howto](https://github.com/libhugetlbfs/libhugetlbfs/blob/master/HOWTO) and to the [huge pages LWN article](https://lwn.net/Articles/376606) for full details.
+Please refer to the [libhugetlbfs HOWTO](https://github.com/libhugetlbfs/libhugetlbfs/blob/master/HOWTO) and to the [huge pages LWN article](https://lwn.net/Articles/376606) for more details.
 Here we just present a quick walkthrough.
 In Linux, one can list the page sizes supported by the system with:
 ```
 $ pagesize --all
 4096